saviviro/sstvars/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-**This software is still in development and does not work yet!**

-The goal of `sstvars` is to provide a comprehensive toolkit for maximum likelihood (ML) estimation and analysis of reduced form and structural smooth transition vector autoregressive (STVAR) models.
+The goal of `sstvars` is to provide a comprehensive toolkit for maximum likelihood (ML) estimation and analysis of reduced form and structural smooth transition vector autoregressive (STVAR) models (including Threshold VAR models).
 Various transition weight functions, conditional distributions, and identification methods are and will be accommodated.
 Also constrained ML estimation is supported with constraints on the autoregressive parameters, regimewise means, weight parameters, and the impact matrix.
-The package is, however, is limited to endogenous switching variables to ensure that ergodicity and stationarity of the models is verifiable and that the true generalized impulse response functions can be estimated.
+The package is, however, limited to endogenous switching variables to ensure that ergodicity and stationarity of the models is verifiable and that the true generalized impulse response functions can be estimated.

 ## Installation